 The main goal for all of us has always been to deliver the best possible user experience to the audience of our websites.
 The tools and metrics we used to help us in that effort differed a lot.
 With a goal to provide web developers and website owners with a unified set of metrics for building websites with user experience and performance in mind at the beginning of May Google announced Web Vitals.

-With this in mind we made a plugin that sends Web Vitals metrics to Google Analytics with the main purpose to track real performance of real users.
+With this in mind, we made a plugin that sends Web Vitals metrics to Google Analytics with the main purpose to track the real performance of real users.

 Thinking of utilizing Gatsby for a better user experience and performance of your website?
 No worries.
 We can help!